Appleseed/learn/index.rst

 =======================================================

 .. note ::
   This documentation is a work in progress.
-Topics marked with a |stub-icon| are placeholders that have not been written yet.
-You can track the status of these topics through our public documentation `issue tracker <https://github.com/appleseed/learn>`_.
+Topics marked with a |stub-icon| are placeholders that are currently being written.
+You can track the status of these topics through our public documentation `issue tracker <https://github.com/appleseed/learn/issues>`_.

 `Appleseed <http://www.github.com/Appleseed/Portal>`_ is an open source Web Application and Content Management System focused on providing an easy to use, high-performance, and reusable framework.
 The software gives designers,